 We begin by breaking the case down to find all possible issues from a juror's perspective.
-We then work with you to re-build with a much stronger, more cohesive focus that will address the weak points.
-Sometimes, your worst facts can become your best allies if the case is structured correctly.
-We will talk about how to handle issues head-on in voir dire, what arguments to incorporate into an opening statement, how to approach your expert witnesses to give more solid answers, necessary graphics, and how to weave your theme throughout trial.
+We then work with you to rebuild with a much stronger, more cohesive focus that will address the weak points.
+Sometimes, the most damaging facts can become your best allies if the case is structured correctly.
+We will talk about how to handle issues head on in voir dire, what arguments to incorporate into an opening statement, how to approach your expert witnesses to give more solid answers, necessary graphics, and how to weave your theme throughout the trial.

 Opening Statement Development & Strategy

 If the case goes to trial, we can help develop your opening statement.
 Every part of your opening should be a deliberate choice for a distinct purpose or strategy.
 Winning over jurors by the end of opening statements is crucial.
 When jurors formulate beliefs about the case, that belief persists and becomes stronger.
 All evidence is viewed through the lens created by that initial leaning.
 Evidence that contradicts the juror’s belief is either dismissed entirely or altered.
 Conversely, evidence consistent with the juror’s belief is accepted, further solidifying it.
 Therefore, opening statements are imperative for creating a lens through which jurors view the rest of the case.